jeremy9959/Mathematics-for-Machine-Learning/chapters/03-probability.md

 $$
 In this case, even though the false negative rate is pretty high (25 percent) overall, if the population incidence is one percent, then the probability that you're sick given a negative result is only about $.25$ percent.
-So negative results  are very likely correct!
+So negative results  are very likely correct.

 ![P(S|+) vs P(S)](img/covidfn.png){#fig-covidfn}